tvsnarayana/AzureDevTestDeploy/readme.md

 practice application management.
 It is merely an introduction to using containerized applications on Microsoft Azure.

+# Getting Started #

+See the docs folder for some getting started guides.
+These go into more detail than this document.
+If you are new to Docker then you probably want to start there.

 # Setup #

 There are a few tihngs you need to do to setup your environment.
 Take